SpectraLogic/ds3_autogen/README.md

 ## Tests

-To run the Autogen tests for a given language module, use the following command with <language> substituted for the desired language module (c, java, net, python, or python3):
+To run the Autogen tests for a given language module, use the following command with `language` substituted for the desired language module (c, java, net, python, or python3):
-  * ./gradlew clean ds3-autogen-<language>:test
+  * `./gradlew clean ds3-autogen-language:test`